Skip to main content

 AI is instrumental in identifying anomalies or faults in the solar energy system.
 Through continuous monitoring, it can detect issues such as faulty panels or suboptimal performance.

-Example: An AI-driven solar energy system integrates weather data to anticipate an upcoming cloudy period.
+For example, an AI-driven solar energy system can integrate weather data to anticipate an upcoming cloudy period.
 In response, it adjusts the orientation of solar panels to capture maximum sunlight during clearer intervals, optimizing energy production.

 Getting Started with AI in Solar